 You may ask, how do I become more “angelic”?
 Do I go work at a burn center and it’s all good?
-No… What I learned from these two weeks is that the first step to become the angel is to stop living in the illusion that you are one already.
-Stop convincing yourself that writing a couple $100 checks to local charities and volunteering a few hours on a Saturday for your company’s ‘Service Day’ is enough to make the world a better place.
-Stop justifying your lack of current social and environmental service with the story that you will work hard, make a bunch of money, and sit back as the world’s next Carnegie in your later years.
-Chances are it’s not going to happen.
-Stop saying that your day job is all you need to rev up your give-back-o-meter.
-It’s not.
-The commitment to drive change in ourselves, communities, and world needs to be substantial, needs to be a daily focus and needs to be now.
+No. What I learned from these two weeks is that the first step to become the angel is to stop living in the illusion that you are one already.
+Stop convincing yourself that writing a couple $100 checks to local charities and volunteering a few hours on a Saturday for your company's ‘Service Day’ is enough to make the world a better place.
+The commitment to drive change in ourselves, communities, and the world needs to be substantial, needs to be a daily focus and needs to be now.

 Without a doubt, the dressing change was the worst burn center experience- the burn is unveiled, the incident leading to the burn is played out again, my son is terrified and screaming in pain, and I am thinking that truly, nothing could be worse.
 But then comes the Silvadene with its soothing and masking effects.
-My son immediately calms down, the burn is hidden, and my desire to jump out the window is eased.
+My son immediately calms down, the burn is hidden, and my reliving of the trauma is eased.

-Where am I going with this?
-Well, an experience like this can lead you deep into despair, and hopelessness.
+An experience like this can lead you deep into despair and hopelessness.
 Regardless of what the trigger is, suffering is part of life.
 Yet I believe we largely have a choice over how much of our lives we spend suffering.
 Perhaps the most important question here is- what is our approach to pulling ourselves out of that suffering?
 The answer lies in the silver, or, in other words, the ‘silver lining’.

 For me, the silver linings were fleeting, if present at all, in the initial days after the burn.
 However, they eventually came.
 It is in the act of seeking out the silver linings that we can recognize that joy and gratitude is once again attainable, that a deeply fulfilling life is available.